pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         The bit length of the curves base point.

+.. class:: EllipticCurveSignatureAlgorithm

+    .. versionadded:: 0.4

+    A signature algorithm for use with elliptic curve keys.

+    .. method:: signer(private_key, algorithm, backend)

+        Sign data which can be verified later by others using the public key.

+        :param private_key: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.EllipticCurvePrivateKey`
+            provider.

+        :param algorithm: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
+            provider.

+        :param backend: A
+            :class:`~cryptography.hazmat.backends.interfaces.RSABackend`
+            provider.

+        :returns:
+            :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricSignatureContext`

+    .. method:: verifier(public_key, algorithm, backend)

+        Verify data was signed by the private key associated with this public key.

+        :param bytes signature: The signature to verify.

+        :param public_key: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.EllipticCurvePublicKey`
+            provider.

+        :param algorithm: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
+            provider.

+        :param backend: A
+            :class:`~cryptography.hazmat.backends.interfaces.RSABackend`
+            provider.

+        :returns:
+            :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricVerificationContext`

 .. class:: EllipticCurvePrivateKey

     .. versionadded:: 0.4

     An elliptic curve private key for use with an algorithm such as `ECDSA`_ or `EdDSA`_.

+    .. classmethod:: signer(signature_algorithm, digest_algorithm, backend)

+        Sign data which can be verified later by others using the public key.

+        :param signature_algorithm: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.EllipticCurveSignatureAlgorithm`
+            provider.

+        :param digest_algorithm: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
+            provider.

+        :param backend: A
+            :class:`~cryptography.hazmat.backends.interfaces.RSABackend`
+            provider.

+        :returns:
+            :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricSignatureContext`

     .. attribute:: curve